By the Light of the Moon (film)

 By the Light of the Moon is a 1911 American single-reel silent film directed and filmed by Edwin S. Porter.
 It was produced for the Rex Motion Picture Company.
 It is one of the earliest examples of silhouette animation.

+In the film, an eloping couple use an airplane to escape from the girl's disapproving father and to get to the location of their wedding.

 Plot

 The story is about a romance between a couple.
-The run into many obstacles to being together, including interruption by a tramp and disapproval of her parents.
-They decide to elope in a plane, and her father chases them below in his automobile.
+The run into many obstacles to being together, including interruption by a tramp and disapproval by the girl's parents.
+They decide to elope in an airplane, and her father chases them below in his automobile.
 They reach the minister's house and elope before the father arrives.

 Production and release

 By the Light of the Moon was the company's third release.
 It revived a technique Porter had used in his 1908 film A Comedy in Black and White.